mayfrost/guides/KERNEL.md

 * Enter directory.
 `cd linux-<VERSION_NUMBER>/`

+* Clean the directory (wont touch the config file just remove all compiled files from the kernel tree).
+`make clean`
-* Remove compiled files from the kernel tree AND the configuration file (backup your configuration file before this if you have one in the current directory).
+* Remove compiled files from the kernel tree AND the configuration file if there are any (backup your configuration file before this if you have one in the current directory).
 `make mrproper`

 ## GENERATING A CONFIGURATION FILE
 This process makes a "__.config__" file in the kernel source directory determines which drivers are built and other support.
-And turn on only the minimal set of options you need.
+There are three options here, turn on only the minimal set of options you need.

-* OPTION 1: Use the config file of another kernel or the current system.
+* __OPTION 1__: Use the config file of another kernel or the current system.
 `cp -v /boot/config-$(uname -r) .config`
 * Or in some distros you can take it from the running kernel.
 `zcat /proc/config.gz > .config`

-* OPTION 2: Make a default config file (may or may not not have the options you are currently using).
+* __OPTION 2__: Make a default config file (may or may not not have the options you are currently using).
 `make defconfig`

-* OPTION 3: Generate a config file disabling all options not loaded by the currently running kernel and will make questions on what kernel options to support when it finds new kernel options.
+* __OPTION 3__: Generate a config file disabling all options not loaded by the currently running kernel and will make questions on what kernel options to support when it finds new kernel options.
 Could have problems with peripherals not in use at that time unless you plug all devices like __USBs__.
 Attach devices you use or insert modules manually with the insmod command before using this option.
 Available from kernel version 2.6.32 and up.
 `make localmodconfig`

-* OPTION 4: Create a minimal kernel config file which necessarily needs to manually enable options afterwards to have a working system.
+* __OPTION 4__: Create a minimal kernel config file which necessarily needs to manually enable options afterwards to have a working system.
 Available from kernel version 3.17-rc1 and up.
 `make tinyconfig`